No products in the cart.

 The Sig Sauer MPX Copperhead is one of the latest pistol caliber carbines (PCC) to come on the scene.
 While the Sig MPX Copperhead is on the upper end of the price spectrum of the PCC Market, there is a noticeable reason for that price, and it’s not just the Sig Sauer name.

 The Sig Copperhead brings an extremely compact 9mm to the market.

-It was initially released in FDE only with a blunderbuss prong looking muzzle device that was built into the 3.5 inch barrel.
+The MPX Copperhead was initially released in FDE only with a blunderbuss prong muzzle device built into the 3.5-inch barrel.

 Sig MPX Copperhead

 The Sig MPX Copperhead has an improved AR-15 style ambidextrous safety that’s super easy to disengage and re-engage.

 The right side safety is shorter than the left so that it won’t rub on the knuckle or palm of your hand.
 Sig did a great job making a superior AR-15 style safety that fits the gun perfectly.

 The MPX trigger has a slight bit of creep, then a nice short and light rolling break with a soft but positive reset.